-- 1. A completed and signed admission application; - 2.
+- 1. Completed signed admissions application with a Non-refundable application fee of \$30. - 2.
 An official transcript from each college attended.
-The official transcript(s) must be submitted no later than mid-term of the semester in which the transfer student enrolls: - 3.
-An official high school transcript with date of graduation, or a GED score report, and official SAT or ACT scores (if less than 30 semester credit hours or 45 quarter credit hours of college level coursework); - 4.
-Financial Aid transcripts from all previously attended colleges and universities (forwarded to the Morris Brown College Office of Financial Aid); - 5.
-One letter of recommendation; - 6.
-An autobiography or essay (100-300 words)
+The official transcript(s) must be submitted no later than mid-term of the semester in which the transfer student enrolls. - 3.
+An official high school transcript with date of graduation, or a GED score report, and official SAT or ACT scores (if less than 30 semester credit hours or 45 quarter credit hours of college level coursework). - 4.
+Financial Aid transcripts from all previously attended colleges and universities (forwarded to the Morris Brown College Office of Financial Aid). - 5.
+One letter of recommendation. - 6.
+An autobiography or essay (100-300 words).